This is Orrick TOTAL ACCESS' first event for the spring fundraising series program. Presentations were…

-What Startup Founders Need to Know about Finances Before Starting Up
+What Founders Need to Know About Finances Before Starting Up

 Previously published in YEC.

 Question: Name one thing as a startup founder that you wish you had known about money and finances while starting up.
 Did your lack of knowledge in this area lead to a mistake?

 Save Some Funds for Later

 “Getting money in the door is great, but high expenses can blindside you if you’re not putting money away for a rainy day.
 Having a buffer in the bank gives you confidence that you can keep the doors open long enough to get more cash into the business, and it also helps reduce entrepreneur stress.”

 – Nathalie Lussier | Creator, Nathalie Lussier Media Inc.

 “I started my business as a 22-year-old kid right out of undergrad.
 I didn’t understand the importance of keeping track of my bill payments, especially student loans.
 As a result, I routinely paid them late, hurting my credit score.
 This hindered me later on as I wanted to access capital to grow, but was not able to by traditional means.
 I recommend I Will Teach You to Be Rich by Ramit Sethi.”

 – Lawrence Watkins | Founder & CEO, Great Black Speakers